Gamer000gaming/dinero-coin/README.md

 * [DVM (Denaro Virtual Machine)](https://github.com/denaro-coin/dvm)
 * [Denaro Vanity Generator](https://github.com/The-Sycorax/Denaro-Vanity-Generator)
 * [Denaro-Vanity-Gen](https://github.com/Avecci-Claussen/Denaro-Vanity-Gen)

+Some of these projects may be not cmpatible with Dinero.

 ## Installation
 **Automated configuration and deployment of a Dinero node are facilitated by the `setup.sh` script.
 It handles system package updates, manages environment variables, configures the PostgreSQL database, sets up a Python virtual environment, installs the required Python dependencies, and initiates the Dinero node.
 This script ensures that all prerequisites for operating a Denaro node are met and properly configured accoring to the user's preference.**